Ndundulu/mastering.JS/readme.md

-# Hello , Syovata's Family!
+# Hello , Kitheka's Family!
 In the name of Jesus I will do more with my carrer in three month than I have in my enter life.
 Amen. hallelujah